18F/hub/deploy/SSO.md

 ## Single Sign-On

-The Hub's `google_auth_proxy` instance is configured as a single sign-on service for multiple 18.gov domains using a single set of MyUSA OAuth credentials.
+The Hub's `google_auth_proxy` instance is configured as a single sign-on service for multiple 18f.gov sub-domains using a single set of MyUSA OAuth credentials.
 The configuration, inspired by the instructions in [bitly/google_auth_proxy#12](https://github.com/bitly/google_auth_proxy/issues/12), is subtle, but effective.